-Welcome to the second chapter!
-Thanks for following the story so far, and extra special thanks to those of you who took the time to give me feedback.
+Welcome back!
+As always, thanks for reading this story, and extra special thanks to those of you who have taken the time to give me feedback.
 You're all awesome!

 Legal disclaimer (to keep my imaginary lawyer happy): I don't own Neon Genesis Evangelion.
-It belongs to Hideaki Anno and Gainax/Khara.
+It belongs to Hideaki Anno and Khara.

-The Happy Red Planet - Chapter Two: Campus Asuka-calypse
+The Happy Red Planet - Chapter Six: A Step Forward Into Error

 by Literary Eagle

 After the horrors of Second Impact had changed the world forever, there were many people who were completely dedicated to preventing a Third Impact, at any cost.
 The soldiers of the Japanese Strategic Self Defense Force were among those people.
 So if they had been ordered to kill the members of Nerv, including the children who piloted the Evangelions, well, that was just the price of keeping the world safe.